7 Best Surf Spots in Ecuador + Eco-Friendly Places to Stay

 In this article, we’ll introduce 7 of the best surf spots in Ecuador, from the backpacker-friendly beaches of Montañita to the big wave energy of San Mateo and the wildlife-rich Galapagos Islands.
 For each destination, we’ve highlighted eco-friendly accommodation options to help you plan a sustainable surf trip to South America.

-This article contains affiliate links, which means when you make a purchase through that link, I earn a small commission.
-Affiliate links come at no cost to you and ensure my content remains free!
+This article contains affiliate links, which means when you make a purchase through that link, we earn a small commission.
+Affiliate links come at no cost to you and ensure our content remains free!

 Montañita

-Best town for surf culture in Ecuador
+Best town in Ecuador for surf culture

-Montañita is undoubtedly one of the most popular surf spots in Ecuador.
-It draws in wave-chasers, beachgoers and backpackers from around the world with its laidback vibe.
+Located on the country’s southern Pacific coast, this lively beach town is one of the most popular surf spots in Ecuador.
+Montañita draws in wave-chasers, beachgoers and backpackers from around the world with its laidback vibe.

-The main surf spot, known as La Punta, is a long beach break that’s perfect for beginners.
+The town’s main surf spot, known as La Punta, is a long beach break that’s perfect for beginners.
 It features rolling whitewash and gentle, forgiving waves that allow newbies to practice their skills.

 But Montañita isn’t just a haven for learners.
 There’s also a right-hand point break at its northern end that provides more of a challenge for experienced riders.